 If you need an overview of how much products were sold, you can export your invoices (or just a segment, if you want to calculate for a certain period of time) and choose to 'Create a new template'.
 You'll get the option to add columns related to the content of your invoices.
 The most important ones here are 'Item name' and 'Amount of items'.
 Sort your rows in Excel by the column 'Item name' and then calculate the total number based on the 'Amount of items'.
 This will let you know how much was sold of a product.

 (This feature is available in our Boost package)

 The ticketing module works similarly to the other modules.
-You can create segments on tickets to quickly see what tickets came in today, for example, and find out how fast your support team helps out your clients.
+You can create segments on tickets to quickly see what tickets came in today, for example, and find out how fast your support team helps out your customers.

-You can also add the columns “Date created” and “Last message” to the overview so that you can see when the tickets were created and how long the client has been waiting on a response, respectively.
+You can also add the columns “Date created” and “Last message” to the overview so that you can see when the tickets were created and how long the customer has been waiting on a response, respectively.

 As last recommendation, you can also add extra statuses to the default ones like new, open, closed, so that you can attune this module to your own workflow.

 The insights module gives you a lot of information about the numbers in all your modules.
 We will show you the most important stats you should keep an eye on:

 Going to Insights > Pipeline gives you an overall view of your cashflow for the coming weeks.
 This shows the total worth of invoices expected to be paid in the coming weeks based on your accepted quotations, unpaid invoices and projects to be invoiced.